 Why is admitting powerlessness the first of the Twelve Steps?

-The founders of AA understood that in order for alcoholics to truly take ownership of their recovery, they needed to accept the fact that their lives had become unmanageable due to their addiction.
+The founders of AA understood that in order for alcoholics to truly take ownership of their recovery, they needed to accept the fact that life has become unmanageable due to their addiction.

 To admit powerlessness over alcohol (or drugs) means accepting the fact that you have lost control over your substance use.
 You accept that your life now largely revolves around maintaining your addiction and that your addiction is now the driving force behind all of your thoughts and actions.